bcsamrudh/bcsamrudh/README.md

 ### Glad to see you here!
-I'm currently in first year (Computer Science and Engineering) focused on learning Django, a Python web framework.
+I'm currently in a Undergraduate Student (Computer Science and Engineering) focused on learning Django, a Python web framework.
 I'm building some projects to help solidify my learning.

 Beyond Django and web dev, I'm interested in artificial intelligence and machine learning.